BrandenLaCour/dungeonhero/README.md

 Play online at https://brandenlacour.github.io/dungeonhero/

+## How To Play
+Use 'w' 'a' 's' 'd' to move around the dugeon.
+Find items in chests, and move into doors to get to the next level.
+You can equip items and take potions when needed.
+The goal is to get to the last level of the dungeon and defeat the boss.
+Monsters will attack you as you explore.
+You can level up, gain new skills, and get stronger with items.

+Right now make sure to make actions slowly as most battle mechanics are on a timer.

 ## Running Locally

 Just clone this repository, and you are good to go.
 This just uses HTML5's canvas, along with Jquery, and Jcanvas.`